 Timings of the childhood MenC vaccinations changed in June 2013 so that children could benefit from longer lasting protection.
-Babies are now vaccinated against MenC at 3 months of age, 12-13 months of age and again at around 14 years of age (in school year 9 or 10).
+Babies are now vaccinated against MenC at 3 months of age, 12-13 months of age and again at around 14 years of age (school years 9 or 10 in England and Wales, 11 in Northern Ireland and S3 in Scotland).
 Before June 2013 babies were immunised at 3 and 4 months of age with a booster dose at 12-13 months.

 Because MenC can spread rapidly in halls of residence, new starters at university born after September 1995are also being offered a catch-up vaccination before they enrol on their course starting from late summer 2014.
 New starters of any age who have never been immunised against MenC should also be vaccinated.
 Older students who were immunised against MenC at school should still be protected and do not need a booster dose.Why did the vaccination programme need to change?

 When the vaccine was introduced it was offered to the entire UK population from the age of 2 months to 18 years.
 The programme was later extended to include everyone under age 25.
 Since 1999 it has been part of the routine immunisation schedule for babies, directly protecting them from meningitis and septicaemia due to MenC.